dani8439/ztm_dsa/HashTables/notes.md

 Downside is we have to loop through the entire memory space in order to find our keys.
 So much easier with arrays.
 Imagine if we had a hash table of 500, huge amount of looping!
 Maybe if we're using this type of method with `keys()` objects might not be the best idea.

 Can use `for in` loops in js to loop over items in an object.
 It's very very slow.
 No guaranteed order.
+Putting items randomly in a shelf but when we retrieve them they are randomly unordered.